Sedation Dentistry – Naperville, Schaumburg, Lombard

 Options for Gentle Dentistry

 If you don’t like dental visits you’re not alone—over 60% of people say that they have some degree of dental fear or apprehension.
 Dentistry has made incredible advances in making dental visits more comfortable.
 We have better anesthetics, “Wand” syringeless delivery systems, and dental lasers.
 We are even one of the fewer than 2% of general dentists in the State of Illinois to be able to “put people asleep” using pill or IV dental sedation.
-The quest for gentle fear-free dental visits is our prime concern so please let us know how we can help!
+The quest for gentle fear-free dental visits is our prime concern so please let us know how we can help you with sedation dentistry!

 We have over 25 years of experience in keeping people comfortable!
-See our videos on comfortable dental visits and dental sedation.
+See our videos on comfortable dental visits and sedation dentistry.
 Also visit and explore patient feedback and reviews for real feedback!

 Dental Phobia, Dental Sedation, and “High Fear” Patients

-Less than 2% of general dentists in Illinois have the special training, permit, and licensing issued by the Board of Dental Examiners to perform this advanced sedative procedure.
-Dr. Gibbs has been trained and certified in the use of oral (tablet) and intravenous (IV) sedation.
+Less than 2% of sedation dentistry and general dentists in Illinois have the special training, permit, and licensing issued by the Board of Dental Examiners to perform this advanced sedative procedure.
+Dr. Gibbs has been trained and certified in advanced sedation in Glen Ellyn for the use of oral (tablet) and intravenous (IV) sedation.
 He is an early member of the Dental Organization for Conscious Sedation, and holds an honorary membership in this association.

 Other credentials of Dr. Gibbs include membership in the American Dental Society of Anesthesiology, plus yearly participation in their human simulation training.
 Not only the doctor but the entire clinical staff receive additional, ongoing training to keep abreast of developments.